Setting Goals to Be Healthy in Old Age

 Before talking about the steps to take towards a healthier lifestyle, it's worth looking at what we want to walk away from.
-The Internet has certainly engraved our minds with some horrific images of the outcomes of unhealthy lifestyles: individuals who weigh hundreds of pounds more than any Circus Fat Man back in the days of the "freak shows"; the rich and famous stumbling back and forth between treatment centers and relapses; and photos of people with failed facelifts and breast "enhancements", obsessively pursuing happiness under the surgeon's knife (or laser beam).
+The Internet has certainly engraved our minds with some horrific images of the outcomes of unhealthy lifestyles: individuals who weigh hundreds of pounds more than any Circus Fat Man back in the days of the "freak shows"; the rich and famous stumbling back and forth between treatment centers and relapses; and photos of people with failed face lifts and breast "enhancements", obsessively pursuing happiness under the surgeon's knife.

-In general terms, slumping somewhere between the most gruesome lifestyle scenarios and your svelte, bike-racing, rosy-cheeked, vegan neighbor are you and I-- how do we actually spring off the couch, racewalk around our livingroom, and release those 30-100 pounds that have been dogging us since ....... (fill in the blank)?
-I give some practical tips for that just below, and in the far-down-below part of this article I introduce what I believe is the optimal support program for anyone who is either finding the self-motivation idea just totally un-doable and/or overwhelming or who would like to master certain principles in their lives that will definitely lead to a marked improvement in their holistic health and lifestyle.
+In general terms, slumping somewhere between the most gruesome lifestyle scenarios and your svelte, bike-riding, rosy-cheeked, octogenarian neighbor are you and I. How do we actually spring off the couch, race walk around our living room, and release those 30-100 pounds that have been dogging us since ....... (fill in the blank)?

 How Do I Motivate Myself To Have A Healthier Lifestyle?